-For the English course at Oxford, I have taught Prelims Paper 1 (Introduction to English Language and Literature), Paper 3 (1830-1910), and Paper 4 (1910-Present), as well as supervising undergraduate FHS dissertations on various topics in nineteenth- and twentieth-century literature and culture.
-I also contribute to the teaching of visiting students, and in the past I have devised courses on modernism, poetry and philosophy, 20th century Christian writing, and Victorian novels.
+For the undergraduate course at Oxford, I have taught Prelims Paper 1 (Introduction to English Language and Literature), Paper 3 (1830-1910), Paper 4 (1910-Present), and FHS Paper 5 (1760-1830).
+I have also supervised dissertations for the BA in English Language and Literature and the MSt in English (1900-present) on various topics in the nineteenth and twentieth centuries.
+I frequently teach visiting students, and in the past I have devised courses on modernism; poetry and philosophy; devotional literature; Victorian novels; queer writing; contemporary British fiction.

 Books

-Nicholas Smart, T. S. Eliot and the Making of Reputation (under contract with Oxford University Press)
+Nicholas Smart, T. S. Eliot and the Making of Reputation (under contract with Oxford University Press for publication in 2027)

 Peer-reviewed Journal Articles and Chapters in Edited Collections